An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Numerical examples

 In this section, we give the results of some numerical examples demonstrating the ODE and Laplace-Beltrami solvers detailed above.
 In order to compute the right hand sides~$f_n$ in equation~\eqref{eq:odes} we discretize the original function~$f$ using equispaced points in the azimuthal and compute~$f_n$ using the FFT (as in~\cite{Epstein2019}).
 In all of the tests, the linear systems were solved using GMRES to a relative tolerance of~$10^{-14}$.
 The linear systems were of modest size, and could easily be applied in a matrix-free fashion.
 All codes were written in MATLAB and no attempt was made to accelerate the code beyond the use of the FFT.

 All reported errors were estimated in the relative~$L^2$ sense, e.g. the relative error in the solution~$u$ to an ODE was measured as

-where~$\utrue$ was either known a priori or estimated by using a finer discretization and we have used a single subscript~$i$ above to index all~$16M$ values on the interval~$[0,L]$.
+where we have used a single subscript~$i$ above to index all~$16M$ values on the interval~$[0,L]$ and~$\utrue$ was either known a priori or estimated using a finer discretization or a different numerical solver.
 For Laplace-Beltrami problems on a surface~$\Gamma$, the formula above is modified to include the proper quadrature weight for a surface integral (obtained as a tensor product of piecewise Gauss-Legendre quadrature with the trapezoidal rule).

 Lastly, in what follows, we will use~$N_s = 16M$ to denote the total number of discretization points on an interval~$[0,L]$ and~$N_\theta$ to denote the total number of points used in the azimuthal direction for Fourier analysis/synthesis via the FFT.